CrownieEme/NorthWindTrader/README.md

 - Ability to save order to the database.
 - Ability to delete item from the cart.
 - Ability to register as a new user.
-- Ability to log in as a user,
+- Ability to log in as a user.

+## Dependencies
+- Visual Studio

 ## What the App looks like
 ![alt text](https://github.com/YawTakyi/NorthWindTrader/blob/YawTakyi-Upload-Picture-11-4-2020/Northwind_Traders.jpg)